 While you should NOT cross the bridge, it’s a nice spot to hang out for a minute and enjoy the cascade that flows underneath.

-When you’re done enjoying the bridge, continue downstream on the Red Trail.
+When you’re done enjoying the bridge, continue downstream on the Blue Trail.

-Take the left fork here to hop on the blue-blazed Cornish Trail toward Cold Spring.
+Take the left fork here to follow the blue-blazed Cornish Trail toward Cold Spring.